pragkhard/JavaScript-interview-preparation/Callbackfunction.md

 * A Functions that take the additional function as a parameter are called higher-order functions, and the function which passes as an argument is called a callback function.

+        A higher order function takes
+        a function as a parameter
+                     ^
+                     |
+        const higherOrderFunction = (callback) { return callback() }
+                                                        ^
+                                                        |
+                                               A callback is a function that is passed as an argument

+As we can see from the above image, the high order function takes the callback function as a parameter.
+Additionally, the callback function will invoke as the last statement of the high order statement.
+Which, in turn, will ensure that the callback will always invoke after the high order function has completed its execution.

 Callback hell-